someparty/someparty/source/articles/2019-08-04-falling-down-the-stairs-of-your-smile.html.markdown

 Whitby's suburban grunge-punk act [Chastity](https://chastitysongs.bandcamp.com) has another new video online featuring a song from their upcoming sophomore full-length *Home Made Satan*.
 The clip for "The Girls I Know Don't Think So" continues the narrative from the band's June-released "Sun Poisoning" video.
 You can watch the short, directed by frontman Brandon Williams, below.

 The single artwork shared for "The Girls I Know Don't Think So" features an image of the Marxist revolutionary Alexandra Kollonta.
-Williams commented on her influence she had on the project:
+Williams commented on the influence she had on the project:

 > "She was way ahead of her time.
 She fought for women's equality in the workforce, universal maternity care and women's advancement in education.
 She won.
 In 1920, Soviet Russia was the first country in the world to make abortion legal under women's request.
 Homosexuality was decriminalized, sex work too.
 This was 100 years ago, it's fucked how long it's taken the rest of the world.
 Alexandra Kollontai helped to change the lives of millions of people.
 There may be voices similar to hers out there today.
 Are we listening?"